 Congenital anomalies of the ossicles are most frequently associated with external ear abnormalities also, although they can occur in isolation.

-When bilateral they are most frequently genetic, with autosomal dominant inheritance, whereas unilateral anomalies are usually sporadic.
+When bilateral, they are most frequently genetic with autosomal dominant inheritance.
+Unilateral anomalies are usually sporadic.

-- class III : ossicular anomalies withouth stapedial ankylosis
+- class III: ossicular anomalies without stapedial ankylosis

 - Klippel-Feil syndrome

 Wildervanck syndrome (or cervico-ocular-acoustic dysplasia)

 - craniometaphyseal dysplasia